E2110/Biped-Robot-Prototype/README.md

 Eclipse is also a common tool you can use for this and cross compiling.

 ## Windows
 To transfer from windows we use WinSCP.
-Its pretty straight forward to use,kinda like the windows version of eclipse.
+Its pretty straight forward to use, kind of like a windows version of eclipse.

 1. Go to https://winscp.net/eng/download.php and install Winscp.